mk-hickox/poolFreqDiff/README.md

 	poolFreqDiffTest_QBGLM.py -h

+## 2) poolFreqDiffTest.R

+This is a collection of R functions that are needed to run the R script (see below).

 The directory also includes a short test file which is a standard .sync file as implemented in:

 PoPoolation (Kofler et al., 2011 PLoS ONE 6:e15925)